-New Life #444 – Chanukah: The Maccabean War Against The Greeks
+New Life #444 – Hanukkah: The Maccabean War Against The Greeks

 Dr. Michael Laitman in conversation with Oren Levi and Yael Leshed-Harel

 What does Hanukkah symbolize?
 What is the war that took place between the Maccabees and the Greeks and how is it related to the goal of the creation and to the role that the nation of Israel has to fulfill?

 The Greek’s domination is a shell, Klipa, an evil force that limits our consciousness so that we will not feel the Creator.
 The Greeks did not demand a change in our corporeal life; they wanted to control our spirit.
 The Greeks objected to our worship of our God according to which, through love of others, a person connects to the Creator.